pocomane/e/README.md

 add_syntax("string")
 ```

-The `keys` and `meta_commands` variables might not be immediately obvious, so let me give you an example for both of them.
-Suppose you want to register a custom command in meta mode—a mode accessible by typing : and behaving similar to that mode in Vim—, called hi, you just add a function containing the actions you want to execute to meta_commands, like so:
+The `meta_commands` variables might not be immediately obvious.
+Suppose you
+want to register a custom command in meta mode—a mode accessible by typing :
+and behaving similar to that mode in Vim—, called hi, you just add a function
+containing the actions you want to execute to meta_commands, like so:

 ```
 meta_commands["hi"] = function()